PSLmodels/Tax-Calculator/taxcalc/validation/README.md

-The `make_in.tcl` and `more_in.py` scripts are used to randomly generate INPUT files, which have increasingly longer sets of filing unit attributes and typically contain 100,000 filing units.
+The `make_in.tcl` and `more_in.py` scripts are used to randomly generate INPUT files, which have increasingly longer sets of filing unit attributes and contain as many as 100,000 filing units.
 Read the source code of the scripts for additional details on how to use them.

 The `taxdiffs.tcl` script calls the `taxdiff.awk` script to compute